Membership for Medical Schools

 Leading Edge Data, Analysis, and Research

-- Members have the opportunity to participate in programs that build their organizational capacity and strengthen their organizational effectiveness, such as the Competency-Based Learning and Assessment Initiative, Integrating Quality Initiative, and the Research on Care Community.
+- Member institutions have the opportunity to participate in programs that build their organizational capacity and strengthen their organizational effectiveness, such as the Competency-Based Learning and Assessment Initiative, the Integrating Quality Initiative, and the Research on Care Community.

 Subject Matter Expertise

-AAMC services for applicants, students and residents replace costly administrative infrastructure and personnel expenses and offer streamlined services to future and current physicians along the continuum of their career.
+AAMC services and resources for applicants, students, and residents replace costly administrative infrastructure and personnel expenses for your medical school and offer streamlined services to future and current physicians along the continuum of their career.
+These services help your institution attract, identify, and select students who will be successful in medical school, residency, and beyond.
+The AAMC’s services also provide you with standardized data to help you benchmark your institution against your peers.
 These services include:

-- AMCAS: Member medical schools have exclusive use of AMCAS application processing and verification services.
-As part of AMCAS, AAMC conducts criminal background checks on all accepted medical school applicants.
+- AMCAS®: Member medical schools have exclusive use of the American Medical College Application Service (AMCAS) application processing and verification program.
+As part of AMCAS, the AAMC conducts criminal background checks on all accepted medical school applicants.

-- FIRST: Financial information, resources, services, and tools provide information to manage and understand finances, loans, debt.
+- FIRST: Members benefit from the resources of the Financial Information, Resources, Services, and Tools (FIRST) program, which provides the financial information, services, and tools to manage and understand finances, loans, and debt.

 LCME Assistance and Accreditation Services